EmmnauelPure0x1/python_user_info_task/README.md

 - Age

-The code will need to print out the information, capitalized.
+**The code will need to print out the information, and name capitalized.**